raghadzeidan/workplace900/README.md

 $ python -m pl_manager.server run
 ```

-In order to create the app with default parameters, use ```create_app()``` function inside ```server.py```
+In order to create the app with default parameters, use ```create_app()``` function inside ```server.py```. \
 In order to run the app after it was created, use ```run_server(app,host,port)```
 ## Server Parameters
 ### run_server() parameters
-*app* parameter in which app to run, most likely the app created by create_app() function
+*app* parameter in which app to run, most likely the app created by create_app() function. \
 *host* default parameter being **localhost**. \
 *port* default parameter being default flask port **5000**.
 ### create_app() parameters
 create_app() functions takes takes 4 parameters.
+1) *parking_lot_cls*. \
-*parking_lot_cls* defines the parking-lot class the app is initiated with.
+defines the parking-lot class the app is initiated with.
 This defines the class that indicates the state of the parking lot we are creating an app for.
-For our assignment, this state is simply just an integer indicating the number of slots in the parking lot. the create_app function then creates an instance of this class, that takes into account the parking lot state (in our case, the create_app function just retreives the SLOTS_NUMBER environment variable and initiates the parking lot via it.) \
+For our assignment, this state is simply just an integer indicating the number of slots in the parking lot. the create_app function then creates an instance of this class, that takes into account the parking lot state (in our case, the create_app function just retreives the SLOTS_NUMBER environment variable and initiates the parking lot via it.).
 The default value for the *parking_lot_cls* parameter is ```SimpleParkingLot``` class defined in ```pl_manager.py``` that expected a single number_of_slots integer to initiate it.
+2) *backend_driver_cls*. \
-*backend_driver_cls* defines the driver used in order to save/retreive data from our database.
+defines the driver used in order to save/retreive data from our database.
 In the assignment case, the driver I implemented was ```SimpleJsonDriver``` inside ```json_driver.py```. it writes to "db.json" file in the db directory, a json-format of the databse, including a "free" key that is mapped to the number of free slots in our database, as well as "slots" key that is mapped to a slot-number,car-number set of pairs (dict).

+3) *db_path* \
-*db_path* is the path to the database that it used by our backened_driver, **if it uses one**. the default value of it, **for our assignment purposes** is the path to the "db.json" file that holds the ```SimpleJsonDriver``` database.
+is the path to the database that it used by our backened_driver, **if it uses one**. the default value of it, **for our assignment purposes** is the path to the "db.json" file that holds the ```SimpleJsonDriver``` database.
+4) *debug* \
-*debug* indicates wether or not we're creating the app in debug-mode or not. debug-mode includes more endopints that are utilized by our tests. default value is **False**
+indicates wether or not we're creating the app in debug-mode or not. debug-mode includes more endopints that are utilized by our tests. default value is **False**

 ## Breif Server/Assignment Explanation
 The solution and the parameters for the create_app() function, define 3/4 SW "layers". \